chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_install_ha_system_requirements.rst

 * 20 GB of free disk space in /opt
 * 40 GB of free disk space in /var

-.. note:: While you can certainly run private chef on smaller systems, our assumption with the Tiered and High Availability installations are that they are intended for production use.
+.. note:: While you can certainly run |chef private| on smaller systems, our assumption with the Tiered and High Availability installations are that they are intended for production use.
 The above configuration is rated at 1,500 nodes converging every 5 minutes.

 This architecture consists of two back-end servers, with as many front-end servers as you desire.